History of AT&T: 1995–2000: Changes to the company

-In 1995, Southwestern Bell Corp. became SBC Communications.
-They then combined the Southwestern Bell Telecom division (which made telephone equipment) into the company, due to new FCC rules.
+In 1995, Southwestern Bell Corporation became SBC Communications Inc. They then absorbed the Southwestern Bell Telecom division (which made telephone equipment) into the company due to new FCC rules.

 In 1996, SBC announced it would acquire Pacific Telesis Group, a Regional Bell Operating Company (RBOC) in California and Nevada.
 1997 brought rumors of a proposed merger between AT&T Corporation (the USA's largest long-distance provider) and SBC (the USA's largest local provider).
 The FCC disapproved of the merger, and it came to end.
 Later in 1997, SBC sold its last two cable companies, exiting the cable telecom field.

 In January 1998, SBC announced it would take over the Southern New England Telephone Company (SNET) for $4.4 billion in stock (the FCC would approve in October 1998).
 SBC also won a court judgment that would make it easier for RBOCs to enter the long-distance phone service, but it was being challenged by AT&T and the FCC.
 In May 1998, Ameritech and SBC announced a $62 billion merger, in which SBC would take over Ameritech.
 After making several organizational changes (such as the sale of Ameritech Wireless to GTE) to satisfy state and federal regulators, the two merged on October 8, 1999.
 The FCC later fined SBC Communications $6 million for failure to comply with agreements made in order to secure approval of the merger.
 SBC became the largest RBOC until the Bell Atlantic and the GTE merger.
 1998 revenues were $46 billion, placing SBC among the top 15 companies in the Fortune 500.

 In January 1999, SBC announced it would purchase Comcast Cellular, for $1.7 billion, plus $1.3 billion of debt.
 During 1999 SBC continued to prepare to be allowed to provide long-distance phone service.
 In February SBC acquired up to ten percent of Williams Companies' telecommunications division for about $500 million, who were building a fiber-optic network across the country and would carry SBC's future service.
 On November 1, 1999, SBC became a part of the Dow Jones Industrial Average (lasting through 2015).